OpenSQZ/.github/profile/README.md

+From concept to scratch, from research to reality, we explore innovation in the openness, and build open projects for SQZ([Shanghai Qi Zhi Institute](https://www.sqz.ac.cn/)).

-OpenSQZ GitHub organization hosts open source projects for [Shanghai Qi Zhi Institute](https://www.sqz.ac.cn/)(SQZ).
+Welcome to OpenSQZ, home to open source projects for [Shanghai Qi Zhi Institute](https://www.sqz.ac.cn/).

 ![SQZ-logo](https://github.com/user-attachments/assets/f31a2510-049d-4f86-bfb9-5dac8da4763d)